itobey/fddb-exporter/README.md

 - Stores detailed information on consumed products, including name, amount, nutritional values, and link to the product page
 - Supports scheduled daily exports and manual exports for specific date ranges
 - Provides a RESTful API for data retrieval and export operations
+- A special API endpoint to find correlations to matching dates for checking food allergies

 # Prerequisites